-As the temperature starts to drop and as the streets begin to fill with people donning layers growing thicker by the day, tradition, the calendar, and the weather tells us it’s that time of the year again, so while you update your Christmas shopping list and after enjoying your Thanksgiving dinner, you best be ready for America’s biggest sale the next day.
+As the temperature starts to drop and as the streets begin to fill with people donning layers growing thicker by the day—tradition, the calendar, and the weather tell us it’s that time of the year again.
+So while you update your Christmas shopping list and enjoy your Thanksgiving dinner, you best be ready for Black Friday sale the next day.

 In the United States, Black Friday (the day after Thanksgiving day) marks the beginning of the holiday season, and it’s when people begin to shop for the holidays, a tradition that started in the 1950’s.

 It is a shopping weekend most Americans don’t want to miss, with the largest companies, retailers and even small businesses offering big discounts and promotions, making it the busiest shopping day of the year in the United States since 2005.
 Today, Forbes reported Amazon’s Black Friday deals as something bigger than ever, but with other merchants such as Walmart and Kohl’s not to be so easily outdone.
 If you’re a businessman, Black Friday is a great opportunity to boost your brand’s awareness through designing templates with the following elements: